chrissnell/gosendlog/README.md

-gologit
+gosendlog
 =======

-gologit is a command-line tool to send data to a syslog server.
+gosendlog is a command-line tool to send data to a syslog server.
 I wrote it because logger(1) that comes with GNU's util-linux is horribly buggy.

 Installation
 ------------